abdom000/ML-DS/README.md

 # ML-DS Projects

-A curated collection of machine learning and data science projects covering validation strategies, supervised learning, classification, tree-based models, sensor-based activity recognition, data analytics, and data science foundations
+A curated collection of machine learning and data science projects

 ## Projects